 This need presented Western Rivers Conservancy with the unique opportunity to conserve an important reach of the Rio Grande for fish and wildlife while simultaneously connecting the community of Alamosa to the river that flows through its own backyard.

-We are now working to transfer the lands to the city of Alamosa, which plans to add them to its park system in 2019.
-The properties have stunning views up and down the river and will anchor a network of bike and pedestrian trails that will be integrated into the city’s trail system.
-The combined parcel is composed of cottonwood gallery forest and riparian and upland vegetation, and is situated in a matrix of protected lands.
-It abuts the city’s 108-acre Oxbow Recreation Area and the City Ranch, and will serve as an upstream anchor for the city’s developing recreational trail network.
+The park has stunning views up and down the river and anchors a network of bike and pedestrian trails that connect to the city’s trail system.
+The lands are composed of cottonwood gallery forest and riparian and upland vegetation, and is situated in a matrix of protected lands.
+It abuts the city’s 108-acre Oxbow Recreation Area and the City Ranch, and serves as an upstream anchor for the city’s developing recreational trail network.
 It will also connect to and complement access to the Rio Grande Farm Park, Cole Park and the Alamosa National Wildlife Refuge.
-Once our efforts are complete, the lands will become Alamosa Riparian Park and promise to be nothing short of a community treasure.

 WRC’s Efforts in the San Luis Valley